tpb1908/Notes/_posts/2017-08-06-Haskell-Notes.md

 ### List comparisons

 Lists can be compared if there is a method for comparing their contents.
-When using `<, <=, >, >=` to compare lists, their elements are compared in lexographical order.
+When using `<, <=, >, >=` to compare lists, their elements are compared in lexicographical order.
 First the head elements are compared, if they are equal the next elements are compared and so forth, until two elements are not equal, or one of the lists ends.

 ```haskell
 > [3,4,2] == [3,4,2]